 AR Turnover as an Early Warning Signal

-The accounts receivable turnover ratio offers a lens for detecting shifts in customer payment behavior before they surface as cash flow problems.
-Used correctly, it reveals patterns that static aging reports often miss.
+The accounts receivable turnover ratio helps you spot shifts in customer payment behavior before they turn into cash flow problems.
+Used well, it reveals patterns that static aging reports miss.

-Note: The inputs reflect assumptions about credit sales mix, seasonality, disputes, and payment terms.
-Changes in these underlying factors can shift the ratio independent of actual payment behavior.
+Note: The inputs reflect your credit sales mix, seasonality, disputes, and payment terms.
+If those factors change, the ratio can move even when payment behavior has not.

-Net Credit Sales refers to sales where payment is collected at a later date, excluding returns and allowances.
-Average Accounts Receivable is calculated by adding the beginning and ending AR balances for a period and dividing by two.
+Net Credit Sales are sales where the customer pays at a later date, minus returns and allowances.
+Average Accounts Receivable is the beginning and ending AR balance for a period, added together and divided by two.

 Higher Turnover